 - For quick rides, short motorbike trips can be fine with children if you use proper helmets, but they’re best for older kids.

 - Strollers are tricky in cities like Hanoi or Ho Chi Minh due to crowded sidewalks and uneven pavements.
-A baby carrier or backpack carrier is usually more practical, especially when exploring markets or rice paddies.

 Parent Tips for Family Travel in Vietnam